jaymarf/vscs-in-codespaces/README.md

 ![5](images/5.png)
 ![7](images/7.png)

-Your appsettings.json file in `~/CEDEev` will be updated with the correct values.
+Your appsettings.json file in `~/CEDEev` will be updated with the correct values and `"autoUploadLocalVMAgents"` set to false.

 ## Running E2E Raw API Tests